 - Inflicted bodily injury on another person

 For the purposes of the law, intentionally means that you had the specific intent to commit the illegal and harmful act.
-Knowingly means you had awareness of the nature of your actions and of the possible consequences of those actions.
+Knowingly means you had an awareness of the nature of your actions and of the possible consequences of those actions.
 For example, if you charge at someone and they try to back away quickly and they fall and injure themselves, the law assumes that you knew their injuries may be a consequence of your trying to intimidate or frighten them.
 This would likely constitute assault.
-Challenging your intent or knowledge of a risk is one common way of defending against simple assault charges.
+Challenging your intent or knowledge of risk is one common way of defending against simple assault charges.

 Recklessly does not necessarily mean you meant to hurt someone but that you acted with a deliberate disregard for the risks of harm created by your actions.
 If a reasonable person in the same situation would have recognized and appreciated the risks involved, an action can constitute criminal recklessness.
-Recklessness is often a subjective concept, and if the allegations against you claim you acted in a reckless manner, your attorney can argue that you did not act unreasonably in the situation and, therefore, the element of recklessness is not sufficiently satisfied for a conviction.
+Recklessness is often a subjective concept, and if the allegations against you claim you acted in a reckless manner, your assault charges attorney can argue that you did not act unreasonably in the situation and, therefore, the element of recklessness is not sufficiently satisfied for a conviction.

 In addition to your state of mind at the time of the assault, another important concept to understand is what qualifies as a bodily injury.
 Almost any type of injury will qualify under the law—even a scratch or a bruise—as long as there was some type of physical impairment and some level of physical pain.
 Many people mistakenly believe that assault only involves serious injuries, but the state can issue simple assault charges for causing minor injuries—or even just the fear of suffering minor injuries!

 Examples of a possible simple assault include:

 - A person raises a hand as if to slap you—even if that person does not actually hit you, he committed assault if you believed he was going to slap you and hurt you.